awsdocs/amazon-dynamodb-developer-guide/doc_source/using-identity-based-policies.md

 You can review these AWS managed permissions policies by signing in to the IAM console and searching for specific policies there\.

 **Important**
-The best practice is to create custom IAM policies that grant [least privilege ](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) to the IAM users, roles, or groups that require them\.
+The best practice is to create custom IAM policies that grant [leastprivilege ](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) to the IAM users, roles, or groups that require them\.

 ## Customer Managed Policy Examples<a name="access-policy-examples-for-sdk-cli"></a>